What excuses are you using for those extra pounds you carry?

 “I just can’t stop eating, laments Delores, even though I feel like I’m going to pop.”

-And now we can blame the food industry for helping us pile it on.
+And we can also blame the food industry for helping us pile it on.

 The real problem with blaming others for your extra weight is that it actually sets in motion a belief that you can’t do anything about your weight.